axibase/atsd/rule-engine/functions-portal.md

 ## Overview

-The `addPortal` function provides a way to attach custom portals to web notifications.
-For instance, the function can be invoked to attach a portal for an entity other than the entity in the current window.
+The `addPortal` function provides a way to attach custom portals to outgoing webhooks.
+For instance, the function can be invoked to attach a portal for an entity other than the entity in the current rule window.

 ## Syntax